The Bed of Procrustes and Hypostatisation

 Alan Watts

-“There is an error, but it is merely the accidental error of mistaking the abstract for the concrete.
+Another name for it comes from the Mathematician and Philosopher Alfred North Whitehead, “There is an error, but it is merely the accidental error of mistaking the abstract for the concrete.
 It is an example of what might be called the ‘Fallacy of Misplaced Concreteness.’
 It’s where abstract or hypothetical ideas are treated as concrete, even physical reality.
-(In other words, thinking the map or model is the terrain).

-It shows that how we relate to our creations and ideas is significant.
-Over-attachment to them is why we make so many mistakes and why we suffer.
+We can become so attached to our narratives that we fail to see it’s just a story.
+It shows that how we relate to our creations like ideas is significant.
 Our maps and models become so sacred that we fall in love with them, like Pygmalion, who fell in love with a statue of a woman he created.

-This is the danger of religion in particular, idolatry of ideas.
+This is the danger of religion and worldviews in particular, the idolatry of ideas.
 We hold onto them long after their usefulness has faded.
 Such naïve trust in our ideas can get us into a lot of trouble and cause a lot of suffering.
+It’s like we’re bashing square pegs into round holes, we blame the world or others instead of blaming the idiot holding the hammer.

 Back to Reality

+To move beyond this clinging attachment in ideas is a matter of self-awareness and taking our insecure ego out of the equation.
+We need to recognise our maps are not the territory and accept reality for what it is.
 Our theories should be adjusted to fit the facts.
-Our ideas are about usefulness they’re not unassailable truths about the cosmos.
-We must try to notice when our egos jump in, desperately seeking certainty, clarity, safety.
-Here we desperately feel the need to be in the right, even if that means ignoring good evidence and advice to the contrary.
+Our ideas are not not unassailable truths about the cosmos but useful tools.
+We must try to notice when our egos jump in with the desperate need to be in the right, even if that means ignoring good evidence and advice to the contrary.

 We need to do better at critically examine our beliefs and assumptions, to realise where and when we’re twisting, reifying reality because we can’t accept it.